Moon landing anniversary: How did the historic space race play out?

-Fifty years ago on Saturday, humans made history when NASA's Apollo 11 mission successfully landed men on the moon.
+Fifty years ago today (Saturday), humans made history when NASA's Apollo 11 mission successfully landed men on the moon.

 While taking his first steps on Earth's only natural satellite on July 20, 1969, astronaut Neil Armstrong famously said: "It's one small step for man, one giant leap for mankind."